Tips & Tricks

 Tip

-Every one of Input, Button, CheckBox, RadioButton, Toggle or TextArea (Icon excluded) elements are identified by some text.
+Every one of Input, Button, CheckBox, RadioButton, Toggle, TextArea or Icon elements are identified by some text.
 It’s mostly a text which is inside or very close to the corresponding element.
-This text is used in element lookup.
+This text is used in element lookup logic.

 Note